apache/www-site/content/foundation/marks/register.md

  that requests it in the US.
 US registrations cover our home market (i.e. the ASF is incorporated in the US), tend to cover a significant portion of users and developers, and are fairly inexpensive to submit.
-We will attempt to make a US registration for every active project that requests one.

-For well-organized projects in industries where there is significant risk of infringement by other software vendors, we can consider registering your mark(s) in either other countries/jurisdictions, or as a trademark for the support services that your project offers to developers and users.
+For well-organized projects in industries where there is significant risk of infringement by other software vendors, we can consider registering your mark(s) either in other countries/jurisdictions, or as a trademark for the support services that your project offers to developers and users.
 Note, however, that international registrations have much higher registration fees, and in some cases may incur additional legal